-As in previous years, our tax experts have prepared a comprehensive overview of taxation in the Czech Republic.
+As in previous years, our tax experts have prepared a comprehensive overview of taxes in the Czech Republic.

-Our guideline provides useful information that shall matter to you when considering doing business in the Czech Republic, therefore we encourage you to Download our “2019 Tax Guideline for the Czech Republic” (PDF) or read more below:
+Our guideline provides useful information that shall matter to you when considering doing business in the Czech Republic

 The real estate investor can acquire real estate located on the territory of the Czech Republic by way of an asset deal (e.g. direct acquisition of real estate) or a share deal (e.g. acquisition of a corporation owning real estate).